Data Visualization Portfolio

 Maps and Spatial Visualizations

 I was a geography major in undergrad, so my first experiences with infographics were centered around GIS and spatial data.
-Even outside of geographic & environmental projects, I still find myself doing frequent mapmaking, and a great body of my current work is also in spatial visualization.
+Even outside of geographic & environmental projects, I still find myself doing frequent mapmaking, and much of my more recent work is also spatial.

 Click on any of the preview images below to expand them and view them in full detail.